kevinxperese/amplifyapp/notes.md

 # Notes on...

-## Build A Full-Stack Amplify Application, Using Amazon Amplify
+Build A Full-Stack Amplify Application, Using Amazon Amplify

 [Source material](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql)

+## Module 1: HOST REACT APP

-## Create a new React Application
+### Create a new React Application
 Run these commands from a parent/root directory that you would want to have the project folder created.
 (I ran these in my Git/Bash terminal.)